-Our staff will be trained and supported in how to effectively handle and resolve complaints, but we expect that customers respect their rights not to be verbally or physically abused.
+Our staff are trained and supported in how to effectively handle and resolve complaints, but we expect that customers respect their rights not to be verbally or physically abused.
+In the event of such behavior, we reserve the right to terminate calls or meetings.

-5.3 Unacceptable behaviour by complainants:
+5.3 Unacceptable behavior by complainants: